 During laparoscopic surgery, a surgeon uses cameras and surgical tools inserted through small incisions to locate your appendix and remove it.

 However, keep in mind that private doctors and surgeons can set their fees above the listed MBS prices.
-This means that after Medicare and your insurer have covered their portions of the MBS fee, you (as a private patient) will need to pay this extra cost yourself if applicable.
+This means that after Medicare and your insurer have covered their portions of the MBS fee, you (as a private patient) may need to pay what’s left.
 This out-of-pocket cost is known as a gap payment.

-In the HCP Annual Report, 75.7% of privately insured patients who had an appendectomy owed a gap payment, which was an average of $604 in 2020-21.3
+In the 2021-22 HCP Annual Report, 78.6% of privately treated patients who had an appendectomy with minor complexity owed a gap payment.
+Of the patients who did pay a gap, the average gap paid was $619.3

 Under the hospital insurance tiers (Basic, Bronze, Silver and Gold), you’ll typically need at least a Bronze policy to be able to claim treatment for appendicitis, which falls under the category hernia and appendix.
 However, some Basic Plus policies may also offer cover for appendix surgery (check with your insurer and in your policy documents).

-The main benefit of hospital insurance should you need surgery is your own private room and choice of doctor (if available).
+The main benefits of being treated in a private hospital with health insurance are being able to recover in a private room and choose your own doctor (if available).
 Plus, the right hospital policy could help cover some of the following costs associated with an appendectomy:

 If you’re treated for appendicitis in a public hospital, the hospital may ask you if you wish to claim on your insurance.
 Before agreeing to claim on your cover, ensure you ask the hospital and your insurer about all out-of-pocket fees you might face.